We know you have questions. Let’s see if we can help.

 You can get all the information you need from the competition Guidebook.
 Don’t bother competing unless you read it!

-Teams may begin registering for this year’s competition on August 6, 2018 through Sunday, September 9, 2018.
+Teams may begin registering for this year’s competition on August 6, 2018 through Sunday, September 16, 2018 (extended deadline).
 OTIS trading for this year’s competition will begin on October 1, 2018 and end on December 7, 2018.
 All final strategies, regardless of region, are due on December 17, 2018.

 High school-aged students (grades 9-12) around the world who are interested in business and finance and want to improve their knowledge and skills.
 You don’t need any experience with the stock market to participate; however, we do recommend that you have an advisor/teacher to help you navigate the articles, lesson plans and learning outcomes associated with the competition so you can achieve our ultimate goal with this game, which is learning while having fun.
 Classes of students can compete (in different teams of 4-7), or individual investment clubs, home-schooled students, as well as random groups of students who like a challenge and want to learn.